OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 of the base case (e.g., setting `BASE_CASE_LENGTH = 1`) but that makes the
 recursion too fine-grained and introduces unnecessary spawning overhead — that is, we may get better parallel speedup but slower execution overall.
-The one remaining candidate then is the call to `std::partition()`, which is currently serial and whose cost is linear with respect to the size of the input array.
+The one remaining option then is to parallelize `std::partition()`, which is currently serial and whose cost is linear with respect to the size of the input array.

 We will not cover parallel partition algorithms for quicksort here, but warn